trinhkiet0105/LLM_intro_tutorial/README.md

 *Leave this number to 1 mean all 100% memory will dedicate to this model serving and no more space for other tasks that need gpu memory.*\
 - `--enforce-eager` True means always use eager-mode PyTorch, reduces the memory requirement (of maintaining the CUDA graph). \
 - If False (or just remove the flag in the command line), will use eager mode and CUDA graph in hybrid for maximal performance and flexibility. \
-- `--host` and `--port` to change the ,not very suprised, the host and port to serve th model.
+- `--host` and `--port` to change the ,not very suprised, the host and port to serve the model.
 If removed, it will be to default of localhost and 8000 \
-- `--tensor-parallel-size` the number of visable GPUs you want to use
+- `--tensor-parallel-size` the number of visable GPUs you want to use \
-- `--api-key` your custom API key to connect to the model, remove the flag means no API key
+- `--api-key` your custom API key to connect to the model, remove the flag means no API key \
+- `--download-dir` the directory to download the model, if not provided, it will be to the default of `~/.cache/huggingface/hub` \
+- `enable-auto-tool-choice` and `--tool-call-parser` are for the tool call parser, which is used to parse the tool call from the model's output. \
+- `--served-model-name` is the name of the model, if not provided, it will be to the default to `--model` \
 ## Benchmarking

 Download the dataset by running: